sricharandugyala/project/README.md

 ## Credits

-This repo was compiled by [Karan Goel](http://twitter.com/karangoel).
+This repo was compiled by [Sricharan Dugyala]

 Problems are motivated by the ones shared at: